 Great Walls

-Great walls are massive fortifications erected to protect a population from an outside threat.
+Great walls are massive fortifications erected to protect a population or territory from an outside threat.
 Fictional great walls may guard a kingdom, country, or post-apocalyptic haven from raiders, monsters, or the undead hordes.
 They may protect countries, cities, or act as barriers between inhabited lands and the wilds or the wastes.
 They may be located on frontiers or on borders.
 There may be secret tunnels through the walls, or sapping tunnels underneath.
 Great walls may be made of stone, ice, bone, or other material.

 Synonyms: fortifications, bulwarks, barriers |